 Fire swept through a modern hotel in Saragossa in Spain on Thursday (July 12) leaving more than eighty people dead and another fifty injured.

-Fire swept through a modern hotel in Saragossa in Spain on Thursday (July 12) leaving more than eighty people dead and another fifty injured.
+Background: Fire swept through a modern hotel in Saragossa in Spain on Thursday (July 12) leaving more than eighty people dead and another fifty injured.
 Among those who escaped the blaze were the widow of former President Franco, her daughter, son-in-law and two grandchildren.
 It's estimated that the relatively modern hotel, the Corona de Aragon, held about 200 people, most of whom were sleeping, when the flames engulfed the building in the early hours of the morning.

 SYNOPSIS: It's thought the fire broke out in the kitchen while catering staff were preparing breakfast.
 Many of the guests had come to Saragossa specifically to see the annual passing out military parade.
 Observers were surprised at how quickly it spread but experts later said the flames had shot up fuel lines to a tank on the roof.
 Such was the ferocity of the blaze that it soon became obvious that many would die despite efforts from rescue workers.
 Most people were asphyxiated byu smoke, others managed to struggle to their balcony windows only to find no way of escape.